BHalacsy/Redis-Clone/README.md

 For specifics on various implemented redis commands I recommend looking at the [redis docs](https://redis.io/docs/latest/commands) for what you may be looking for.

 ## Future plans
 I would like to down the line, implement the [Blocking operations](https://redis.io/docs/latest/develop/data-types/lists/#blocking-operations-on-lists) for task queueing with something like [Celery](https://docs.celeryq.dev/en/main/getting-started/introduction.html).
-As well as I plan to make my own full-stack portfolio website with the main database being my redis-clone.
+Also plan on making my own full-stack portfolio website with the main database being my redis-clone.
+Probably will dockerize it.
 TBD.
+Anybody who wants to fidget with it feel free.